adithya-menon-r/GitSignal/README.md

 3. Add the following GitHub repository secrets in your fork:
    - `EMAIL` – Your Gmail address
-   - `PASSWORD` – Your Google App Password
+   - `PASSWORD` – Your Google Account App Password
    - `TOKEN` – Your GitHub Personal Accesss Token

 4. Configure the repositories to track by editing `repos.txt`: